-In all cases where the child is sent to partner class or the reflection room during lesson time, their parents will be notified on the same day.
+When a pupil is sent to a partner class this is recorded on Class Dojo so it is visible to parents.
+In all cases when the child is sent to the reflection room during lesson time, their parents will be notified on the same day, and this is logged on Arbor.